LiquidGalaxyLAB/galaxy-pacman/README.md

 ```
 Here you can change the number 5 to any amount of screens that you wish, if you don't give a number it will default to 5!

-With the server running, the game is going to be available in the 8128 port, to open a game screen use the url: localhost:8128/{screen}, where screen is the number of the screen you want, i.e. screen 1 will be localhost:8128/1
+With the server running, the game is going to be available in the 8128 port, to open a game screen use the url: localhost:8128/{screen}, where screen is the number of the screen you want, e.g. screen 1 will be localhost:8128/1.

-Once the screens are open, you can open the controller on any browser with the url localhost:8128/controller
+Once the screens are open, you can open the controller on any browser with the url localhost:8128/controller.

+If you experience any problems, check the installation logs for any possible errors in the logs folder, there will be a file with the date of installation as it's name.